 Another of the great achievements of thermodynamics is the ability to understand what processes occur spontaneously (and therefore irreversibly) and what processes are reversible (and therefore non-spontaneous).
-The topic of spontaneity, reversibility, and equilibrium is discussed in depth in chapter 14.
+The topic of spontaneity, reversibility, stability, and thermodynamic equilibrium is discussed in depth in chapter 14.

 Any theory of thermodynamics that considers only reversible processes – or which formulates its basic laws and concepts in terms of reversible processes – is severely crippled.

 If you want to derive the rules that govern spontaneity and irreversibility, as is done in chapter 14, you need to consider perturbations away from equilibrium.
 If you assume that the perturbed states are in equilibrium, the derivation is guaranteed to give the wrong answer.